 Chinese medicine takes into consideration the body, mind and spirit, and offers us a holistic picture in which to understand the connection of our emotions and mental activities to our body and physical health.
 More specifically, the TCM meridian system where Qi (energy) flows gives us a map of these connections, which is used in acupuncture, Chinese herbal medicine, massage, and therapeutic Qigong.

-Meridians can help us to know what types of food, exercise and lifestyle changes we need to boost our energy and balance our life—empowering us to make better choices for prevention and treatment.
+Meridians can help us to know what types of food, exercise and lifestyle changes we need to boost our energy and balance our life—empowering us to make better choices for prevention, maintenance and treatment.
 Furthermore, meridians show us blockages in the Qi flow of the body, which can help us to better understand the pathology of illnesses, and thus, also shed light on the root causes in diagnosis.

 Now more than ever, it’s time for Chinese medicine.

 Subscribe to My Mailing List

 For the latest news and announcements.